 There is an initial summary page with information on the difference between paying Annual Leave, and other types of Leave and Public Holidays.

-Payment for Annual Leave is made at the higher of OWP and AWE
+Payment for Annual Leave is made at the higher of OWP or AWE

 This page on Employment.govt.nz explains what OWP and AWE are in detail, how to calculate them and what income is included in the calculations.